quantling/pyndl/paper/paper.md

 tokenized as Unicode character strings.
 Input sequences can consist of multiple tokens separated by underscores which is together with the tab-character the only special character in *pyndl*.
-While *pyndl* provides some basic preprocessing for grapheme tokenisation, the preprocessing of ideograms, pictograms, logograms, and speech is possible using custom preprocessing.
+While *pyndl* provides some basic preprocessing for grapheme tokenization, the preprocessing of ideograms, pictograms, logograms, and speech is possible using custom preprocessing.
 For example, word classification using tokenized speech was investigated in
 @Arnold_2017.
 Inputs in this work consisted of around 50 tokens per time slice,